furrer-lab/abn/README.md

   </details>

 - <details>
-    <summary><b>Rgraphviz & graph</b></summary>
+    <summary><b>Dependencies form BiocManager</b></summary>

     [Rgraphviz](https://www.bioconductor.org/packages/release/bioc/html/Rgraphviz.html) and [graph](https://bioconductor.org/packages/3.19/bioc/html/graph.html) are used to produce plots of network graphs.
-    Both packages are hosted on [Bioconductor](https://www.bioconductor.org/) and thus need to be installed explicitly:
+    Both packages are hosted on [Bioconductor](https://www.bioconductor.org/) and thus need to be installed with `BiocManager`:

     ### Installation

-    The installation is straight forward on common platforms, simply start an R session and run:
+    The installation is straight forward on most common platforms, simply start an R session and run:

     ```r
     if (!requireNamespace("BiocManager", quietly = TRUE))